ulmaulana/FHETalk/README.md

 # FHETalk

-**Private messaging powered by Fully Homomorphic Encryption**
+**Private messaging powered by Zama Fully Homomorphic Encryption**

 > **Live Demo:** [https://fhetalk.vercel.app](https://fhetalk.vercel.app)

-FHETalk is an encrypted chat application that stores messages on the blockchain using Zama's FHEVM.
-Messages can only be read by the sender and recipient - even validator nodes cannot read the message contents.
+FHETalk is an encrypted chat application that stores messages on the blockchain using Zama FHEVM.
+Messages can only be read by the sender and recipient.

 ## Features